ZeroConf

 <Step title="Deposit detected">

-After the Bitcoin transaction is broadcast and detected by the mempool monitor, the engine evaluates the deposit for ZeroConf eligibility.
+After the Bitcoin transaction is broadcast and detected, the engine evaluates the specific UTXO for ZeroConf eligibility.

 </Step>